NicoYuCN/IQAfitnnw/README.md

 # The codes

   ---- codeBISA
-          \t the codes of diverse BISA algorithms
+          ensp the codes of diverse BISA algorithms
   ---- real_KonIQ
           \t the prediction scores by using different BISA methods
   ---- scoreBISAground